RetronEletron/EmergeLibrary/README.md

 Another thing you could do optionally is install sudo/doas for your normal user to be able to use root only commands like emerge.

+Another thing you should do is edit /etc/portage/make.conf by nano /etc/portage/make.conf or by your faviourite text editor and replace the MAKEOPTS="-j8" or whatever number is in place of 8 than you should change it to the amount of CPU cores you have or want to give to compilations.

 # How do i create stage4's?

 Run everything as root below: